Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 27:1–29:22; Psalm 133

 Passing the Torch

-In our last Bible study, King David brought the fractured nation of Israel together by challenging them to help build a magnificent temple, worthy of their glorious and majestic Almighty God.
-David will not live to see the project through, however, so he hands over the task to Solomon.
-How does he do it?
+In our last Bible study, King David brought the fractured nation of Israel together by challenging them to build a magnificent temple.
+It was designed worthy of their glorious and majestic Almighty God.
+David wouldn’t live to see the project through, however, so he handed over the task to Solomon.
+How did he do it?

-Although the land is now at peace, Israel has enemies ready to devour her.
+Although the land was at peace, Israel had enemies ready to devour her.
 During a transition of leadership, other nations might perceive Israel as weak.
-David has a top-notch military force prepared to take action if necessary.
+In response, David had a top-notch military force prepared to take action if necessary.

-Like David, we demonstrate good foresight when we defend our families or organizations from others who might be harmful or hurtful.
-This is especially helpful in times of transition.
+Like David, we show foresight when we defend our families or organizations from others who might cause harm.
+This is especially helpful during times of transition.

-David shares the general plan of God with the leaders and officials of Israel.
-He gives them a heads up to what is coming, i.e., the building of the temple.
-They have already seen him make preparations, so they are not shocked by the announcement.
+In today's Bible reading, David shares God’s general plan with the leaders and officials of Israel.
+He gives them a heads up to what’s coming, i.e., the building of the temple.
+They’ve already seen him make preparations, so they’re not shocked by the announcement.
 Now, David wants the leaders to come on board with the project and help his young son.

 Before they oversee the project, David wants the leaders of Israel to commit themselves in wholehearted obedience to the LORD.
 David says,